Understanding the difference between thin and thick clients

 Maintenance costs

 Of course, this is only taking hardware maintenance into account.
 PCs need consistent maintenance at the software level.
-For example, IT must patch the PC OSes and other components, such as antivirus, regularly.
+For example, IT must routinely install patches to keep a PC's OS, applications, and antivirus software up to date.

 Power consumption

-Comparing thin and thick clients for power consumption is another boon for thin client devices, which tend to consume much less power than PCs.
-Of course, power consumption varies among makes and models, but organizations can count on thin clients generally being far more energy-efficient if that's a concern for organizations.
+When comparing thin and thick client's power consumption, thin clients tend to consume far less power than PCs.
+Of course, power consumption varies among makes and models, but organizations can count on thin clients generally being far more energy efficient if that's a concern for organizations.

 Flexibility

-Flexibility is the category that PCs finally make up some ground.
-It's clear that thin client devices tend to have more advantages than PCs in virtual desktop environments, but the flexibility of PCs in a business environment could make up for all of these disadvantages.
+Flexibility is the category in which PCs are finally able to make up some ground.
+It's clear that thin client devices tend to have more advantages than PCs in virtual desktop environments, but in a business environment, the flexibility provided by PCs could make up for all these disadvantages.

 This functionality and level of flexibility are not possible without dedicated thin client hardware and is just one scenario showcasing how the flexibility of PCs helps organizations.